 Francis Maude Reappears

-The Minister who, some years previously, reckoned that he had "chosen the high road of transformational change ... rather than producing elaborate strategies ... we've just gotten on with it" - was hired to have another go - this time focussing only on the Cabinet Office and "cross-cutting functions and the operation of spending controls".
+The Minister who, in 2010 reckoned that he had "chosen the high road of transformational change ... rather than producing elaborate strategies ... we've just gotten on with it" - was hired to have another go - this time focussing only on the Cabinet Office and "cross-cutting functions and the operation of spending controls".
 To be fair, however, he had implemented rather better planned reforms in 2012.
 See also a further comment below.

 Mark Sedwill had a remarkable career in National Security and latterly as Home Office Permanent Secretary and was a favourite of Prime Minister (and former Home Secretary) Theresa May.
 She accordingly asked him to succeed Jeremy Heywood as Cabinet Secretary (without a competition) when the latter fell ill.
 This would have been sensible if the appointment had been temporary but it may have been a mistake for Sir Mark to accept the permanent appointment as he did not have the broad experience normally required for the person who had to oversee all Whitehall's operations.
 Sedwill himself said later that the Prime Minister knew what she was getting – and “I was unable to persuade her to not ask me to do it. ...
 I've never made any secret of the fact that I took on the job because I was asked to, out of a sense of duty”.

 It was reported that it was proving difficult to identify a suitably qualified successor who was willing to work within Mr Johnson's No. 10.
 According to Dominic Cummings, Case "did not seek the job and tried, with me, to get others to do it”.